Data Aggregation and Demand Prediction

 Date Written: June 28, 2019

-Retailers collect large volumes of transaction data with the goal of predicting future demand.
-We study how retailers could use clustering techniques to improve demand prediction accuracy.
-High = accuracy in demand prediction allows retailers to better manage their inventory, and ultimately mitigate stock-outs and excess supply.
-It is thus important for retailers to leverage their data for demand prediction.
-A typical retail setting involves predicting demand for hundreds of products simultaneously.
-While some products have a large amount of historical data, others were recently introduced and transaction data can be scarce.
-A common approach is to cluster several products together and estimate a joint model at the cluster level.
-In this vein, one can estimate some model parameters by aggregating the data from several items, and other parameters at the item level.
-In this paper, we propose a practical method—referred to as the Data Aggregation with Clustering (DAC) algorithm—that balances the tradeoff between data aggregation and model flexibility.
-The DAC allows us to predict demand while optimally identifying the features that should be estimated at the (i) item, (ii) cluster, and (iii) aggregated levels.
-We analytically show that the DAC yields a consistent estimate along with improved asymptotic properties relative to the traditional ordinary least squares method that treats different items in a decentralized fashion.
-Using both simulated and real data, we illustrate the improvement in prediction accuracy obtained by the DAC relative to several common benchmarks.
-Interestingly, the DAC not only has theoretical and practical advantages, it also helps retailers discover useful managerial insights.
+We study how retailers can use data aggregation and clustering to improve demand prediction.
+High accuracy in demand prediction allows retailers to effectively manage their inventory as well as mitigate stock-outs and excess supply.
+A typical retail setting involves predicting demand for hundreds of items simultaneously.
+Although some items have a large amount of historical data, others were recently introduced and, thus, transaction data can be scarce.
+A common approach is to cluster several items and estimate a joint model for each cluster.
+In this vein, one can estimate some model parameters by aggregating the data from several items and other parameters at the individual-item level.
+We propose a practical method referred to as Data Aggregation with Clustering (DAC), which balances the trade-off between data aggregation and model flexibility.
+DAC allows us to predict demand while optimally identifying the features that should be estimated at the (i) item, (ii) cluster, and (iii) aggregate levels.
+We show that the DAC algorithm yields a consistent and normal estimate, along with improved prediction errors relative to the decentralized benchmark, which estimates a different model for each item.
+Using both simulated and real data, we illustrate DAC's improvement in prediction accuracy relative to a wide range of common benchmarks.
+Interestingly, the DAC algorithm has theoretical and practical advantages and helps retailers uncover meaningful managerial insights.

 Keywords: Retail analytics, demand prediction, data aggregation, clustering